Salon Nickel van Duijvenboden

 Hier spricht endlich es mir, hier in der Trauer sich aus.

 Nickel’s autumn in Berlin has been coloured by the music of Hanns Eisler, the epic novel ‘Der Turm’ by Uwe Tellkamp about daily life in the GDR, and the defiant cinematic language of Danièle Huillet and Jean-Marie Straub.
 He will attempt to synthesize these influences in a reading and listening session during a Sunday afternoon salon, enveloped by the classical record collection of antiquarian Volker Müller, and sustained by Koen Nutters on upright bass.
+The artist and writer Mirjam Kuitenbrouwer will contribute a reading in absentia, drawing from a writerly exchange with Nickel throughout his residency.

 In the autumn of 1961, the socialist composer Hanns Eisler looked out at his garden from his house in East Berlin, just around the corner from the Wall.
 He then decided to set a handful of poems to music that he had started composing during the 1940s and 50s, when he was living in exile in Mexico City and Hollywood.
 The result, which was to be his final composition, is a brilliantly condensed twelve-minute cycle called ‘Ernste Gesänge’ (Serious Songs).